-In 2019 our results were outstanding.
+In 2021/22 our results were outstanding.
 We achieved a very strong set of A level results and GCSE results.
-We were the leading school in Lincolnshire for both sets of public examinations.
-Students achieved 63.6% 9-7 at GCSE and 68% A/B at A level.
-We outperformed all schools in Lincolnshire, but also many independent schools nationally.
-Despite this success, company directors (Governors) are, however, vigorous in ensuring that any shortfall in performance in any section of the school is addressed and remedied.
+We outperformed most schools in Lincolnshire, but also many independent schools nationally.
+Despite this success, company directors (trustees) are, however, vigorous in ensuring that any shortfall in performance in any section of the school is addressed and remedied.